jediwade/brackets-htmlformat/README.md

 Using the Shift+Enter to insert a break tag can still function inside the \<head\> and inside HTML tags.
+Numbers cannot be entered when using the Insert empty tag feature.

 ## Update History